 Situated within Yorkshire, York is a Viking city that’s got a history dating back over 1,000 years.

-Plus, it’s also a relatively small city that makes it one of the best day trips in England if you’re already in the area.
+Plus, it’s also a relatively small city which makes it one of the best day trips in England if you’re already in the area.

 After arriving in the city, take a wander over to York Cathedral and climb the stairs to the views from the roof.
 You’ll get a gorgeous view of the walled city from up here.